 - Are you developing research into sustainability challenges?
 Are you looking for an opportunity to trial or test a research idea or an innovative solution?
 Bids of up to £1000 are invited for interdisciplinary projects that address sustainability through scalable and transferable research here at the University.

 - Are you a student considering a sustainability dissertation or other assessed project as part of your studies?
-You could use the campus as your test bed, gather or analyse data that supports delivery of the University’s Sustainability Strategy, or work directly with operational staff to help solve their challenges.
+You could use the campus as your test bed, gather or analyse data that supports delivery of the University’s Sustainability Strategy, or work directly with operational staff to help identify sustainable improvement.
 Bids of up to £500 are invited for applicants seeking to deliver a Living Lab project as part of their curricular activity.

-- Are you a member of staff seeking an innovative, sustainable solution to a challenge at the University?
+- Are you a member of staff seeking an innovative, sustainable option or solution?
 Have you considered seeking expert advice from an academic colleague?
-Could student research help to solve your problem?
+Could student research help to solve a problem or address a challenge?
 The Living Lab can help you to collaborate with the right people across the University.

 You can apply to the Living Lab at any time by completing the application form below (available as a pdf or Word version) and sending it to Thom Cooper in the Sustainability Service.

-We’re already well underway with a variety of Living Lab projects?
-We’re pulling together some information on these and you’ll find it here soon!
+We’re already well underway with a variety of Living Lab projects and you can find out more about them here.

 Projects within the Living Lab Programme should meet the following principles.